Bryan R. Simms

 - Program:Professor Emeritus of Musicology

-Bryan R. Simms is Professor Emeritus of Musicology at the University of Southern California.
-He was appointed to its faculty in 1976 and served there for thirty-eight years prior to his retirement in June 2014.
-Before coming to USC he taught at the University of Denver and at Yale University, where in 1971 he received a Ph.D. in musicology.
-He was formerly editor of the Journal of Music Theory and Music Theory Spectrum, and he has served on the Council of the American Musicological Society and Executive Board of the Society for Music Theory.
+Bryan R. Simms is a professor emeritus of musicology at the USC Thornton School of Music.
+He was appointed to its faculty in 1976 and served there for 38 years prior to his retirement in June 2014.
+Before coming to USC, he taught at the University of Denver and at Yale University, where in 1971, he received a Ph.D. in musicology.
+He was formerly editor of the Journal of Music Theory and Music Theory Spectrum, and he has served on the council of the American Musicological Society and the executive board of the Society for Music Theory.